-The Senior Leadership Team monitors the Science Assessment Trackers on a termly basis in order to identify trends in pupil progress and identify any individual pupils who may need further support.
+The Senior Leadership Team monitors the progress in Science on a termly basis in order to identify trends in pupil progress and identify any individual pupils who may need further support.
 Pupil progress meetings are held on a termly basis.
-They also follow a programme of monitoring that includes classroom visits, book scrutiny, planning scrutiny and learning walks.
-Where appropriate, RAISEonline is used to monitor trends and make comparisons.
+The Science Curriculum lead will follow a programme of monitoring that includes classroom visits, book scrutiny, planning scrutiny and learning walks.
 A governor responsible for monitoring Science will work alongside the co-ordinator to ensure the policy is being followed to successfully deliver the planned outcomes.